immutable/gods-unchained-api/README.md

 ### Rate Limits

-Currently, no rate limits are applied to API usage: this may change in future.
+Currently, there is a rate limit of 5 per second (5/s) on all endpoints.
+This may change in the future.

 ### Types